gameblabla/CSE2/README.md

-`-DFORCE_LOCAL_LIBS=ON` | Compile the built-in versions of SDL2, FreeType, and FLTK instead of using the system-provided ones `-DRENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `-DRENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `-DRENDERER=SDLSurface` | Use the software-rendered SDL2 Surface API renderer `-DRENDERER=Software` | Use the handwritten software renderer `-DAUDIO_OGG=ON` | Enable support for Ogg Vorbis music/SFX `-DAUDIO_FLAC=ON` | Enable support for FLAC music/SFX
+`-DFORCE_LOCAL_LIBS=ON` | Compile the built-in versions of SDL2, FreeType, and FLTK instead of using the system-provided ones `-DRENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `-DRENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `-DRENDERER=Software` | Use the handwritten software renderer `-DAUDIO_OGG=ON` | Enable support for Ogg Vorbis music/SFX `-DAUDIO_FLAC=ON` | Enable support for FLAC music/SFX